PDP-8: Description

-The even later PDP-8/E is a larger, more capable computer, but further reengineered for better value.
+The PDP-8/E is a larger, more capable computer, but further reengineered for better value.
 It employs faster transistor–transistor logic, in integrated circuits.
 The core memory was redesigned.
 It allows expansion with less expense because it uses the OMNIBUS in place of the wire-wrapped backplane on earlier models.
 (A personal account of the development of the PDP-8/E can be read on the Engineering and Technology History Wiki.)

-Versions of the PDP-8
+Models

 The total sales figure for the PDP-8 family has been estimated at over 300,000 machines.
 The following models were manufactured:

 Latter-day implementations

-The PDP-8 is readily emulated, as its instruction set is much simpler than modern architectures.
-Enthusiasts have created entire PDP-8s using single FPGA devices.
+Due in part to its simplicity, PDP-8 is readily emulated.

 Several software simulations of a PDP-8 are available on the Internet, as well as open-source hardware re-implementations.
 The best of these correctly execute DEC's operating systems and diagnostic software.
 The software simulations often simulate late-model PDP-8s with all possible peripherals.
 Even these use only a tiny fraction of the capacity of a modern personal computer.

-One of the first commercial versions of a PDP-8/S virtual machine ran on a Kaypro 386 (an 80386-based computer) and was written in the C computer language (before the ANSI-C standard was finalized) and assembler by David Beecher of Denver, Colorado.
-It replaced a failing PDP-8/S computer that operated the fuel handling machine at Reactor #85, the Platteville, Colorado Nuclear Fuel powered Electric Generating Station, Ft.
-St. Vrain.
-It was reviewed by Rockwell International and performed flawlessly for 2.5 years during the operation of the Fuel Handling Machine while it was used to remove fuel from the reactor core and decommission the plant.
-It included a simulated paper tape loader and front panel.
+Enthusiasts have created entire PDP-8s using single FPGA devices.